PRODUCTION FROM THE FIELD

 Development

 Heimdal produced gas and some condensate from sandstone of Paleocene age in the Heimdal Formation.
-The reservoir lies in a massive turbidite system at a depth of 2,100 metres and has good quality.Recovery strategy
+The reservoir is in a massive turbidite system at a depth of 2100 metres and has good quality.Recovery strategy

 The field was produced by pressure depletion.Transport

 The production from Heimdal ceased in 2020.
-Heimdal was used as a gas processing centre for tied-in fields until June 2023.
-A decommissioning plan for Heimdal was submitted in 2020, and according to the formal removal resolution, decommissioning must be completed by the end of 2028.ACCRUED INVESTMENTS IN NOMINAL NOK
+Heimdal was used as a gas processing centre until mid-2023.
+Decommissioning of the facilities must be completed by the end of 2028.ACCRUED INVESTMENTS IN NOMINAL NOK

 Print illustration Download data ACCRUED INVESTMENTS IN NOMINAL NOK Download PDF Download as image (PNG)